Jun Ji-hyun: Legal

-Jun along with six other Korean stars (Jung Woo-sung, Kim Sun-a, Jo In-sung, Ji Jin-hee, Cha Tae-hyun and Yang Jin-woo) sued the monthly movie magazine Screen in 2006 for commercially using their pictures without permission.
+Jun along with six other Korean stars (Jung Woo-sung, Kim Sun-a, Zo In-sung, Ji Jin-hee, Cha Tae-hyun and Yang Jin-woo) sued the monthly movie magazine Screen in 2006 for commercially using their pictures without permission.
 The Seoul Central District Court ruled in 2007 that the publisher must pay from to to each star for infringing on their publicity rights.

 In 2009, police discovered that Jun's cell phone had been illegally cloned.
 Seoul Metropolitan Police arrested a private detective, identified as Kim, who testified that it was ordered by SidusHQ (Jun's then agency of 13 years), for which he was paid in cash by the brother of the agency's founder and then CEO Jung Hoon-tak.
 Police said Jun's management company used the cloned phone to keep tabs on her in an attempt to exert control over all aspects of her life.
 SidusHQ denied the allegations.
 Jung Hoon-tak was later cleared after police could not find any concrete evidence of his direct involvement.
 Kim was sentenced to one year in prison for invasion of privacy, Jung's brother received suspended jail terms.
 Because of the scandal, many expected her to leave once her contract expired, but she surprisingly extended her contract with SidusHQ for one more year.
 Then in 2011 she set up her own management agency, J&Co.
 Entertainment, before moving to Culture Depot, an agency owned by a close friend, in 2012.

 In 2011, SidusHQ CEO Jung Hoon-tak was accused of illegally using Jun's bank account to pocket profits from a merger and acquisition.
 Jung allegedly made after purchasing a stake in the junior KOSDAQ-listed Stom E&F in 2009 with an account under Jun's name and announcing through a public filing several months later that he would buy Stom E&F. Jung and Stom E&F's former CEO Kwon Seung-shik were reported for gaining unfair profits by leaking information on the M&A beforehand.
 In an investigation by the Financial Supervisory Service, Jun testified that she was unaware of such an account existing under her name.
 Jung issued a denial.